tbreuss/tig-stack-macos/README.md

 Open Grafana web application <http://localhost:3000> and login with the credentials you setup in the `.env` file.

+Stop the application:

+$ make stop

-## Removal
+## Uninstall

-Go inside the project folder and run:
+Go into the project folder and run:

 ```
 $ make remove